 Pupils take a test on the computer and from their results are given a ZPD (Zone of Proximal Development).
 This is a range of book levels from which the pupil should select books to read – their personalised reading range.

 When they have read their book they complete an on-line quiz to test their understanding of the book.
-Each quiz is worth a certain amount of points.
-They must achieve more than 85% in the test to score full points, score less than 60% and they don’t score any points.
-Between 60% and 85% they score a percentage of the value of the quiz.
+Each quiz is worth a certain amount of points and students ‘bank’ the words from the book after a successful test.

 This is a highly motivational programme and encourages our pupils to read a variety of different authors and genres which enables them to learn and use different reading skills.
 These skills will enhance their ability to understand different levels of text in other subject areas.

-is a web-based learning hub with several programs.
+Lexia is a web-based reading program.
 It is phonics-based, beginning at initial letter level, and spans across all areas of reading to comprehension exercises.
 Pupils work through a program independently and at their own pace.
-The computer keeps track of their progress (records can be printed off) and provides extra practice on aspects which pupils find difficult.
-Teachers need to give initial guidance on using the program, teach and reinforce some units, and mainly oversee and monitor how their pupils are getting on.
-Web-based home sessions are self-monitored.

 Literacy advice for parents: Reading at Home